Don’t let data lead you astray

 A decision this week by Parkrun, the folk behind the free 5km runs that take place up and down the UK each Saturday, reminded me of Donald Rumsfeld’s famous 2002 statement about “known knowns, known unknowns, and unknown unknowns.”
 Having clarity about what you do and don’t know is a priceless thing when it comes to assessing data and making decisions based upon it.

-Know who your customer isn’t
+Do you know who your customer isn’t?

 Someone's review of an app I wanted was scathing.
 The app was pointless.
 The app was a con.
 The app made their life more difficult, not easier.
 The app should be avoided at all costs.
-I read the review, smiled, and happily installed the app, even more certain it was the right one for me.
+I read the review, smiled and happily installed the app, even more certain it was the right one for me.

 Trick or tree?